-Your 700 SeriesTM Fishing System supports OuadraBeamTM sonar.
-OuadraBeamTM sonar provides an extremely wide 90° area of coverage.
+Your 700 SeriesTM Fishing System also supports QuadraBeamTM sonar with the purchase of an additional QuadraBeamTM transducer.
+QuadraBeamTM sonar provides an extremely wide 90° area of coverage.
 QuadraBeamTM starts with two 45° 455 kHz beams for a continuous 90° of uninterrupted side to side coverage to 160 feet.
 These Side Structure locating beams reveal fish and structure to the left and right of your boat near the bottom.
 For structure directly below your boat, QuadrabeamTM uses DualBeam PLUSTM technology.